Where are they now? The 10 youngsters Louis van Gaal gave debuts to at Barca

 The midfielder enjoyed a storied career, although it’s fair to say he didn’t enjoy as much success as some of his peers.

 After making his debut in Barcelona’s 4-2 victory over Arsenal at Wembley in 1999, Gabri became a regular in the Catalan giants’ first team, only to fall out of favour as the team rediscovered the winning touch to claim two La Liga titles and a Champions League.

 Having won three caps for Spain, he spent four years at Ajax and wound down his career in Qatar and Switzerland.

-Upon his retirement, he returned to Barcelona to coach the reserve and youth teams before spending a season as manager of former club Sion.
+Upon his retirement, he returned to Barcelona to coach the reserve and youth teams before having spells in charge of Sion and FC Andorra.